-DHA will operate the PRA PBV program using a portion of its HCV budget authority.
-PRA assistance may be awarded to existing, substantially rehabilitated and newly constructed housing.
+DHA will operate the PBV program using a portion of its HCV budget authority.
+PBV assistance may be awarded to existing, substantially rehabilitated and newly constructed housing.

 17-I.B.
-Tenant-Based vs. PRA Assistance
+Tenant-Based vs. PBV Assistance

-Except as otherwise noted in this chapter, DHA policies for the tenant-based voucher program also apply to the PRA program.
+Except as otherwise noted in this chapter, DHA policies for the tenant-based voucher program also apply to the PBV program.
+In cases of conflict, PBV policies will take precedence.
 For relevant policies not discussed in this chapter please refer to other sections of the Administrative Plan.

-PART II: PRA Owner Proposals
+PART II: PBV Owner Proposals